Backup and Synchronization¶

-GET or PUT https://simplifier.net/yourproject/api/zip to retrieve or update your project in zipped form.
+PUT https://simplifier.net/yourproject/api/zip to retrieve or update your project in zipped form.

 You can always download the current versions of all resources, including or excluding texts and images.
 Filepaths are preserved from GitHub and the regular upload.
 Resources that are initially uploaded through the fhir endpoint will have a persistent filename, but no absolute path.